AlemTuzlak/react-igniter/README.md

 ## What is new?

-Release v1.0.3 is out!
+Release v1.0.4 is out!
 New features include the following:

-1. Added default and named exports
+1. Added possibility to include/exclude index file.
+2. Added the ability to check for package updates by running `rig -u`.
+3. Added the ability to install the latest version of react-igniter to your system.
+4. Extended configuration object to support inclusion of index file.

 For a detailed list of features and changes per version visit the CHANGELOG.MD file.

 ## What does it generate?

-It can generate either `typescript` or `javasript` versions of the following:
+It can generate either `typescript` or `javascript` versions of the following:

 - React components
 - React routers (via [React-router](https://reactrouter.com/))